needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### Locomotion Providers

 Locomotion Providers implement different types of locomotion.
-The package supplies multiple Locomotion Providers: the [Teleportation Provider](#teleportation-provider), the [Snap Turn Provider](#snap-turn-provider), the [Continuous Turn Provider](#continuous-turn-provider), and the [Continuous Move Provider](#continuous-move-provider), all of which implement the `LocomotionProvider` abstract class.
+The package supplies multiple Locomotion Providers: the [Teleportation Provider](#teleportation-provider), the [Snap Turn Provider](#snap-turn-provider), the [Continuous Turn Provider](#continuous-turn-provider), the [Continuous Move Provider](#continuous-move-provider), [Grab Move Providers](#grab-move-providers), and the [Climb Provider](#climb-provider), all of which implement the `LocomotionProvider` abstract class.
 These are discussed in more detail in the sections below.

 The `LocomotionProvider` class provides a simple interface to request and relinquish exclusive access to the configured [LocomotionSystem](locomotion-system.md).
 If no `LocomotionSystem` class is configured, the Locomotion Provider attempts to find a Locomotion System in the current scene(s).